Designing a Shared Use, Incubator, or Commissary Kitchen

 • How much parking space do you have available?

-• Can you get the required kitchen equipment into the space?
+• Can you get the required commercial kitchen equipment into the space?

 • How will you comply with safety and fire regulations for exits?

-Taking into account the goals of your business, your budget, the existing infrastructure and the access issues we have already talked about, it is now time to start planning the space in more detail.
+Taking into account the goals of your kitchen, your budget, the existing infrastructure, and the access issues, it is now time to start planning the space in more detail.

 Professional kitchen designers will be able to advise you on the following questions:

-• What equipment do you need and where will it go?
+• What commercial equipment do you need and where will it go?

-• Does the health department require a hood?
+• Does the health department require a hood and/or venting system?

-• Where do you require mandated features like a grease traps/floor sinks etc.?
+• Where do you require mandated features like grease traps and/or floor sinks etc.?

-• What is the best layout for your customers’ needs and their business flows?
+• What is the best layout for your member’s needs and their business flows?

-The layout of the kitchen is particularly important in a shared space where multiple people and organisations will be using the space and the equipment.
-Consider how customers will move to and from shared refrigerators, dry storage rooms, and break rooms.
+The layout of the kitchen is particularly important in a shared space where multiple people and organizations will be using the space and the equipment.
+Consider how members will move to and from shared refrigerators, dry storage rooms, cooking areas, and break rooms.
 Everything must have its place.
-And you want to make sure this makes sense and is a logical layout so that the space functions well and you avoid bottlenecks.
+You want to make sure this makes sense and is a logical layout so that the space functions well and you avoid bottlenecks.

 Building Regulations and Health and Safety Considerations

-Being aware of these rules and regulations well in advance of building and fitting out your kitchen is vital.
+Being aware of rules and regulations well in advance of building and fitting out your kitchen is vital.
 Because the last thing you want is to finish the build and then be prevented from opening because you don’t have the required hood vent, handwashing sink, or other mandated features.
+Additionally, make sure you ask how many members can be working in your space at a time.
+Some health departments have occupancy rules that may change your vision all-together.

 Visualizing Your Kitchen